Thursday, August 30, 2018

 Inside an empty packet of school tickets for the

 PLI.
-Among the collection at Gray Historical
+Among the collections at Gray Historical

 Society.
 PWM